patcable/onair/README.md

 ifttt-oftair: IFTTT Maker Event to invoke when you go off the air.
 ```

-Then , run the watcher as in the previous section
+Then, run the watcher as in the previous section

 ## Start OnAir Automatically
 If `onair run` works well for you, you can make it run in the background automatically.

 First, symlink `/usr/local/bin/onair` to `$GOPATH/bin/onair`, then toss the launch agent plist in `~/Library/LaunchAgents/net.pcable.onair.plist`.
 You can find that plist file in this repository.